raspberrypilearning/shoe-charm/en/step_1.md

 + A 3D printer and filament.
 Solid colours work best.
 The charm doesn't use a lot of filament and is small and quick to 3D print.
 + A badge pin, or double-sided sticky tape.

+--- collapse ---

+---
+title: Mentor information
+---
+If you would like to set up a Classroom in Tinkercad, you can find out more [here](https://www.tinkercad.com/classrooms-resources){:target="_blank"}.

+--- /collapse ---